TilapiaRoger/anamorph-ths-cs2/README.md

 2. Move the slice 10 * i / n - 5 units along the y-axis for Blender (z-axis for Unity).
 3. Repeat n times

-Where i is the iteration numnber starting from 1, and n is the number of slices the model has.
+Where i is the iteration number starting from 1, and n is the number of slices the model has.

 For the slicing algorithm
 1. Check which triangles are on the left and which are on the right